 Bring cash (best value for money), credit cards, and traveler’s cheques.
 ATM machines are available the world over and work well.
 Debit Cards have security issues and your card number and PIN could be hacked.

 The best option is probably credit cards.
 Credit cards help to protect you from fraud even after a purchase is made.
 When you do use an ATM, make sure that you read the fine print; sometimes fees add up to an uncomfortable surprise.
 Whatever kind of card you bring, make sure you tell your bank or credit card company and ask what they charge for international withdrawals.
 Banks and credit card companies will deactivate your card if they see financial activity far from home to help protect you.
 A simple phone call can save you this trouble.

 Never, ever, e-mail your credit or debit card number.
 Find a secure way to send that information as there are programs that can ’sniff’ 16 digit character strings.

-Scan Make scans of your important information to save you difficulties if any original documents are lost or stolen. e-mail it to yourself and let it will remain on the website reasdy to be downloaded should you need it
+Make scans of your important documents to save you from difficulties when any of the original documents are lost or stolen. e-mail it to yourself and it will remain in your email (online) ready to be downloaded should you need it.